-I recently read Cooking for Ghosts by Patricia V. Davis and came across this fictional dish “Shrimp Rohini” and I knew right away I had to make my own version.
+I recently read a novel by a friend of mine and came across this fictional dish “Shrimp Rohini” and I knew right away I had to make my own version.

 Cynthia, Rohini, Jane, and Angela meet on a food blogging site and bond over recipes.
 On impulse, they decide to open The Secret Spice, and elegant cafe on the magnificent ocean liner, the RMS Queen Mary, currently a floating hotel in Long Beach, California.
 Chef Christiano creates this shrimp dish in honor of the beautiful and exotic Rohini, an herbalist from India.
 This magic of this dish is sprinkled through the story and I don’t want to give away one more detail… you’ll just have to get your own copy to see what I mean.
 Suffice it to say I really wanted to create my own real-life version of this fictional (maybe even magical) dish.